The Last Day of August

 1644

 The year started with the Battle of Nantwich on 25th January.
-At the time, following Byron’s successful counter-offensive before Christmas and his defeat of Parliamentarian forces in Middlewich on December 26th, Nantwich had briefly found itself as the only Parliamentarian garrison in Cheshire.
+At the time, following Byron’s successful counter-offensive before Christmas, and his defeat of Parliamentarian forces in Middlewich on December 26th, Nantwich had briefly found itself as the only Parliamentarian garrison in Cheshire.

 Quartered in the snow around the village of Acton, it was only a matter of time before Byron’s new Cheshire army would attempt to take Nantwich too.
 Its garrison was led by a local noble, Colonel George Booth of Dunham Massey, and although strategically vulnerable, was still strong in fighting terms with around 2000 men at arms.
 Bryon encircled the town on January 18th, knowing that should he kick the garrison into touch, Cheshire would officially become a Royalist county once more.
 What he didn’t know, however, was that additional Parliamentarian forces were already on the way, led by the esteemed Sir Thomas Fairfax, who was at that time in the war, Commander in Chief of the whole Parliamentarian army.

 A sudden thaw of the snow had seen the River Weaver rise dramatically, sweeping the beam-bridge away in its wake before Bryon had time to move his troops onto dryer ground.
-In the upshot, he was instead forced to move his men some 6 miles away to the bridge at Minshull Vernon so that he might maintain communication lines back to his camp at Acton, where his artillery was being stored in the churchyard.
+In the upshot, he was instead forced to move his men some 6 miles away to the bridge at Minshull Vernon, so that he might maintain communication lines back to his camp at Acton, where his artillery was being stored in the churchyard.

 The situation proved the perfect target for the advancing Fairfax.
-His forces engaged, outflanking the Royalist right, and immediately took the upper hand as Booth led 600 musketeers out of Nantwich to overrun the camp in Acton churchyard.
+His forces engaged, outflanking the Royalist right, and immediately took the upper hand as Booth led 600 musketeers out of Nantwich to overrun the camp in Acton.
 By mid-afternoon, the battle was over, and more than 1500 of Byron’s troops were taken prisoner, with Byron himself retreating to Chester.
 Never again in the course of the war would the Royalists have the chance to take back Cheshire for the king.

 In the wider war, the spring of 1644 saw the Parliamentarians make gains across the country.
 The king’s new capital at Oxford was now under serious threat and his northern stronghold of York was under siege.
 It is onto this stage that Prince Rupert of the Rhine, nephew of the king and the man from whom the atypical swashbuckling image of the Cavalier is thought to be drawn, found his calling.
 Initially intending to aid the Royalists in York, he had stormed the Parliamentarian garrison at Stockport before heading to Bolton, ordering an attack amidst heavy rain.
 Rupert’s forces were repelled, with hundreds killed in the process, but he was undeterred, persisting with hand-to-hand fighting in the streets across the evening of 28th May until he finally won the day.
-It would be recorded as the Massacre of Bolton, as in the aftermath, Rupert's forces are reported to have slaughtered more than 1000 people in the town.
+It would be recorded as the ‘Massacre of Bolton’, as in the aftermath, Rupert's forces are reported to have slaughtered more than 1000 people in the town.

-As the people of Cheshire waited to discover what tricks and trials may hit them next, in truth life for the most part became relatively settled across the summer months, and it is precisely because of this that the more unusual occurrences that did pipe up during the season are relatively well attested in the record; amongst which, we find our occasion at Great Budworth.
+As the people of Cheshire waited to discover what tricks and trials may hit them next, in truth life for the most part became relatively settled across the summer months, and it is precisely because of this that the more unusual occurrences that did pop up during the season are relatively well attested in the record; amongst which, we find our occasion at Great Budworth.

 With Cheshire now back in Parliamentarian control, yet Chester itself being chock full of Royalist soldiers, it was only natural that one side should wish to keep a close eye on the other.
 For the Parliamentarians, this was a relatively easy task, with dedicated patrols on major highways and throughout the country green.
 For the Royalists in Chester however, with little to no information of events surrounding them making it through the lines, they needed to ride out and actually have a look for themselves.
 For the most part, this went unnoticed.
 When they did get caught though, things could get very ugly, very fast.